A Complete Guide To The Laguna Torre Hike

 How to get to El Chalten

-El Chalten is the nearest place to reach Laguna Torre.
-The nearest airport is that of El Calafate.
-There are direct flights to El Calafate from Buenos Aires and Ushuaia with Aerolinas Argentina.
-From El Calafate, it is a 3 hours bus ride with gorgeous views of the mountains.
+El Chaltén is the nearest place to reach Laguna Torre.
+The nearest airport is El Calafate.
+Aerolinas Argentina offers direct flights to El Calafate from Buenos Aires and Ushuaia.
+From El Calafate, it is a three-hour bus ride with gorgeous views of the mountains.

 By Bus